jointxroad/components/component_description_guidelines.md

 **Description:** short description of the component (couple of sentences; the majority of info should be with the component).

-**Developer:** company, who is responsible for the component development; their webpage; contact information, like email.
+**Owner (Developer):** Company who owns the component.
+If the actual developer is another company, please write their name also.

+**Owner contact info:** General contact info for questions about the component - for example contact person name, phone, website, email

 **Download location:** link to component location.